PascalSun/TimelineKGQA/tkgqa_generator/docs/index.md

                 - A new time range based on two time ranges (Or ask for the how long of the union/intersection)
                 - A semantic temporal relationship based on two time ranges (Choices or True/False) for **Allen Temporal Logic**
-                - ~~A list of time ranges based on two time ranges ( Ranking) [Because Ranking is same as Allen with two events]~~
+                - Ignored: ~~A list of time ranges based on two time ranges ( Ranking) [Because Ranking is same as Allen with two events]~~
                 - Duration relationships (Shorter, Longer, Equal)
     - **Complex**